 Step 4: Apply for a Job as a Pharmacy Technician

-As a newly certified pharmacy technician, seeking entry-level roles within your field will be well supported by your certification.
+As a newly certified pharmacy technician, seeking entry-level roles within your field could be well supported by your certification.

 Job Outlook for a Career as a Pharmacy Technician

 According to the U.S. Bureau of Labor Statistics, the job market outlook for pharmacy technicians is good.
-The field has been projected to grow as fast as average — 4 percent (15,200 new jobs) through 2029.
-As the population ages, employment opportunities in the pharmaceutical industry in general are expected to grow.
+The field has been projected to grow 4 percent (16,600 new jobs) through 2030.
+As the population ages, employment opportunities in the pharmaceutical industry in general are expected to grow about as fast as average for all occupations.

 Choosing the Right Environment for You